stat441/stat441.github.io/index.md

 #### Recorded Lectures

-Due to the ongoing pandemic and issues stemming from this, all course lectures will be recorded and made available as soon as possible.
+Due to the ongoing pandemic and issues stemming from this, all course lectures will be recorded and made available through the course Microsoft Teams page.

 ## Course Schedule